joosthoi1/hockey-team-tracker/README.md

 ## About
 A simple custom component to track the upcoming match from a dutch field hockey teams using the HockeyWeerelt api.
+## Installation
+HACS → Integrations → 3 dots → Custom repositories → Put https://github.com/joosthoi1/hockey-team-tracker under ‘repository’ → Put Integration as category → Click add and it should show up so you can download it.

 ## Usage
 Add a team using the config flow at Settings > Devices & Services > Add integration > Hockey Team Tracker.